 The three (3) main components to reap the full benefit

 To use successful customer experiences as a growth engine companies must address three main focus areas.
-Our collaborative method involves your expertise to analyze each component and make recommendations to ensure solutions which fit your unique needs.
+My collaborative method involves your expertise to analyze each component and make recommendations to ensure the solutions fit your unique needs.

 Build a business-transformational strategy

 - In-depth market analysis – Examine specific market dynamics with a focus on identifying threats and opportunities.
 Make an early decision about how/if a customer-centric approach makes sense for your business.

 - Optimize outcomes – Determine how to defend against threats and exploit opportunities.

 - Prioritize resources – Focus on initiatives with the highest impact in protecting you from competitive pressures while simultaneously leveraging the capabilities your company already has.
 Discern how sequencing certain programs can yield the fastest return on effort.